MSRDL/Deep4Cast/README.md

-# TimeSeries
-Predictive algorithms for time series data
-- Anomaly Detection
+# TSA - Time Series Anomaly Detection
-- Forecasting

 Copyright (c) by Kenneth Tran and other contributors.
 All rights reserved.
 Released under a BSD (revised) license as described in the file LICENSE.